Teravus/BorgWin10WPF/HQ_Builder/readme.txt

 From the resulting sources, you can use the EDL cuts to compose the video in your editor.
 Note:
- * I have only produced an EDL cut file for Main_1 so far (6/11/2023).
-I will produce Main_2 and Main_3 soon and update this file.
+ * I have only produced an EDL cut file for Main_1 and Main_2 so far (6/8/2023).
+I will produce Main_3 soon and update this file.
 I'll also provide a few LUT that will recolor the source like TNG
  * The EDL cuts are in a Semi-colon separated format with a direct path to the audio files.
  * * You must change the location of the video files in the EDL cut file to where you have them stored.
- * To produce the scenes that are missing in the 720i source, you will need the Main_1 video track as an mp4 and the audio track as a wav from the original CD sources. (this can be done with ffmpeg)
+ * To produce the scenes that are missing in the 720i source, you will need the CDROM Main_1 video track as an mp4 and the audio track as a wav from the original CD sources. (this can be done with ffmpeg)

 Eventually, an application will be made to do this last bit.